 If you notice any of these symptoms, your child could be suffering from TMJ or another serious jaw problem, so you should see your pediatrician and a dentist right away to get help.

 Treatment for TMJ In Kids

 Sometimes, TMD will go away over time and your child will “grow out of it,” especially with recommended lifestyle changes like eating soft foods and avoiding things like chewing gum.

 However, some children may suffer from TMD for a longer period of time.
 This may be due to orthodontic or oral development issues.
 An improper bite or crooked teeth can lead to excessive stress on the jaw muscles and joints, causing TMJ.
 If this is the case, orthodontics may help with TMJ.

 Treatment with nightguards may also be a great option, and Dr. Belgrade specializes in this treatment method at Miles of Little Smiles.
 Nightguards help prevent teeth grinding (bruxism), and TMJ nightguards also help shift your child’s jaw into a healthier position, allowing the temporomandibular joint to heal.

 Learn More About TMJ/TMD and Get the Help Your Little One Needs!

-If your child has been complaining about jaw pain or discomfort, Dr. Mila Belgrade can help.
+If your child has been complaining about jaw pain or discomfort, Dr. Mila Belgrade and Dr. Dikla Chazbani can help.
 At Miles Of Little Smiles, Dr. Belgrade has lots of experience treating TMJ in children.
 So don’t wait.
 Contact us online or call today at (914) 949-6655 to get a diagnosis for your little one, and take the first steps toward getting them the relief they need from jaw pain.